fbpx

 Tip: you can quickly disable Wi-Fi and Bluetooth using the Control Center, which has been available since macOS Big Sur.

-Another reason to disable network connections is that your computer’s behavior gets more deterministic: if it is connected to the Internet, all sorts of syncing/updating might happen (read below how to better manage these concerns).
+Another reason to disable network connections is that your computer’s behavior gets more deterministic.
+If it is connected to the Internet, all sorts of syncing/updating might happen.
+Read below how to better manage these concerns.
 Also in a purely local network, things like Bonjour/SMB/mDNS are typically still active (and that’s a good thing).
 However, if someone is a “bad citizen” in your network, they might cause unexpected load on your computer (using AirDrop, for instance).
-Therefore, besides freeing computer resources you’ll minimizing the potential for unwelcome surprises.
+Therefore, besides freeing computer resources you’ll minimize the potential for unwelcome surprises.

 The general advice is to only connect to networks where you know or at least trust all the other participants in the LAN and staying off the Internet in general during your performance.